tremor-rs/tremor-www-main/content/blog/LFX-Blog-Jigyasa.md

 Pub/Sub guarantees at-least-once message delivery, which means that occasional duplicates are to be expected since we acknowledge the messages once they are received.

 The following is a usage example of the pub/sub connector.
-These are the files are required:
+These are the files required:

 **outbound trickle:**